Elections have consequences. That's why we must elect champions of public education.

 - Early voting centers are open 8:30 a.m.- 5:00 p.m.

 - Voting in person on Election Day.
-The General Election will be Tuesday, November 4, 2025.
+The election will be on the first Tuesday of the month.
 Polls open from 7am until 7pm.
 Note if you are in line by 7 o'clock, you have the right to vote.
 Find your polling place!

 Know before you vote